England. Change location

 Revolutions looks at modern societies during moments of seismic change.
 It asks why revolutions happen, what it was like to live through them, and what their consequences were.
 In doing so, it helps you to understand how different aspects of the modern world were formed.

 Over the course of the module, you'll study four key points in the modern world when everything seemed to change.
-Each of these periods will be examined through the perspectives of four different subject areas, History, Music, Philosophy and Religious Studies, helping you to understand how these disciplines both differ from and complement one other in their approach to ideas, events and people.
+Each of these periods will be examined through the perspectives of four different subject areas, History, Music, Philosophy and Religious Studies, which will help you understand how these disciplines both differ from and complement one another in their approach to ideas, events and people.
 You'll then have the chance to research a particular revolutionary topic or period in more depth, using the tools and techniques of the discipline you intend to specialise in or study next.

 This module is divided into five blocks: